Qkumba Zoo: Wake Up and Dream

 Their first single, "The Child (Inside)," produced by the Berman Brothers, hit No. 1 on the US Hot Dance Music/Club Play chart in 1996, and No. 69 on the Billboard Hot 100.
 It peaked on the Radio & Records contemporary hit radio charts at No. 34 on October 16, 1996.
-They were the first South African group to top the Billboard Hot 100 Singles chart in over 17 years.
+They were the first South African group to place a single within the Billboard Hot 100 Singles chart in over 17 years.

 The 1996 Arista release of "The Child (Inside)" featured several mixes by DJ Junior Vasquez that became the standard for the song in American clubs.
 Vasquez followed up with several mixes of "Cloud Eyes (I'm Scared You're Scared)".
 In recent years, the original mix of "The Child (Inside)" has been used in several US television commercials, the most popular being from Seaworld parks and Carnival Cruise Lines.

 The track "Weeping" was added to this release, the a cover of an anti-apartheid song by Bright Blue, another South African band.
 Bonus tracks are also provided on this album, including a musical remix of "Mermaids" and two stories/poems narrated by Levannah.

 In August 1996, the group were the opening act for Danish singer Whigfield when she performed at the University of Port Elizabeth indoor sports centre.